timruffles/js-class/slides/src/promises.md

 ## Promises
 {title:1}

-## An IOU

-- A value, returned immediately
-- Fulfilled or rejected - once
-- Use before or after resolved
-- Chain together
-- Flow control for async

 ## Intuition

 ![Promise chain](media/promises.png)

+## An IOU

+- A value, available immediately
+- Settled - resolved or rejected - once
+- Use before or after settled

 ## Promises in practice